patzly/grocy-android/README.md

 If you run into a bug or miss a feature, feel free to give feedback in the app, [send us an email](mailto:patrick@zedler.xyz) or [open an issue](https://github.com/patzly/grocy-android/issues/new) in this repository.

+Like the grocy project, Grocy Android can be translated, too.
+The first language is English, but we also maintain the German translation because it is our mother tongue.
+You can help translating this project at [Transifex](https://www.transifex.com/grocy-android/grocy-android), if your language is incomplete or not available yet.
+Translations which reached a completion level of 80 % will be included in releases.

 ## Acknowledgement

 We'd like to thank the developer of grocy, [Bernd Bestel](https://berrnd.de/), without whose great work this app would never have been possible.